-The Eurobank Annual General Meeting (AGM) appoints the whole Board at the same AGM and its term expires on the date of the AGM three (3) years later.
+The Bank's Annual General Meeting (AGM) appoints the whole Board and decides it's term of office, in compliance with the provisions of Law.

-C.7.1 The Nomination Committee recommends to the Board the reappointment of Directors at the conclusion of term of office and the appointment of any Board vacancies and the Board puts to the General Meeting for election for a specified term.
+The Nomination Committee identifies and recommends to the Board for appointment by the General Meeting, at the conclusion of the Board's tenure, candidates as members of the Board for a specific term of office, including any reappointment of Directors or the appointment of new candidates.
 Biographical details and any other relevant information are provided on the Bank's website to enable shareholders to take an informed decision on their election.